 Those less likely to benefit

-Boarding School Partnerships is an information service funded primarily by the Department for Education and is a collaboration with the Boarding Schools’ Association, Buttle UK, Reedham Children’s Trust, Royal National Children’s Foundation, and SpringBoard Bursary Foundation.
+Boarding School Partnerships is an information service funded primarily by the Department for Education and is a collaboration with the Boarding Schools’ Association, Buttle UK, Reedham Children’s Trust, and the Royal National Children's SpringBoard Foundation.
 It is managed by an Advisory Board comprising representatives of charities, schools, local authorities and children’s organisations.

 This service gives local authority commissioning teams access to: